ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 ## Arrays with primitive values

-Since you can post multiple HTML elements with the same name, you could, but don't have to use `dataType: 'json'` for arrays of primitive values like numbers and strings.
-Just add the input fields, **all with the same name as the schema field**, which can only be at the top level of the schema, of course.
-Superforms will handle the type coercion to array automatically (just remember the name attribute):
+It's possible to post multiple HTML elements with the same name, so you don't have to use `dataType: 'json'` for arrays of primitive values like numbers and strings.
+Just add the input fields, **all with the same name as the schema field**, which can only be at the top level of the schema.
+Superforms will handle the type coercion to array automatically, as long as the fields have the same name attribute:

 ```ts
 export const schema = z.object({